SLCHB/Business-Analytics-Project-with-Excel-Designing-E-Commerce-Sales-Dashboard/README.md

 Dataset Description : We will be using E-Commerce Dashboard.xlsx Dataset attached.

-Here in details: E-Commerce Dashboard which covers Orders data for various Product Category; In this file you will find the following fields:

 The dataset in file E-Commerce Dashboard dataset.xlsx contains sales data for different product categories.
 The following are the features in the dataset:

 Order ID	              Unique Order ID of a product